+35 %

+33

+26%

+2 %

 A vast majority of Europeans believe that differences in income are too great in their country

-Source: Fairness, inequality, and intergenerational mobility, Special Eurobarometer 529, May-June 2022.
+Around four in ten believe that most of the things that Source: Fairness, inequality, and intergenerational mobility, Special Eurobarometer 529, May-June 2022.
+2.7 The nexus of technological convergence and acceleration Circuit board with electronic components © elcovalana, stock.adobe.com

-The deployment and adoption of new technologies is accelerating, across digital, biotech, next generation materials and clean technologies.
-This was amply demonstrated when ChatGPT took just two months to reach 100 million monthly active users.
-The cost of human genome sequencing has plummeted from USD 10 000 a decade ago to a few hundred dollars today and the price is expected to fall further.74 Research and innovation developments, economic and geopolitical ambitions, and political choices drive this acceleration.
-Deploying new technologies often requires high fixed costs upfront but may not always require costly or complicated infrastructure.75 existing technologies and develop new ones.
+What we observe today The deployment and adoption of new technologies is accelerating, across digital, biotech, next generation materials and clean technologies.
+This was amply demonstrated when ChatGPT took just two months to reach 100 million monthly active users.75 The cost of human genome sequencing has plummeted from USD 10 000 a decade ago to a few hundred dollars today and the price is expected to fall further.76 Research and innovation developments, economic and geopolitical ambitions, and political choices drive this acceleration.
+Deploying new technologies often requires high fixed costs upfront but may not always require costly or complicated infrastructure.77 At the same time, technological convergence is increasing with hyperconnectivity fuelling increased convergence of sectors, products, services, and technologies.
+The number of connected devices globally is projected to increase from 30.4 billion in 2020 to 200 billion in 2030.78 New technologies clearly offer opportunities.
+For example, increasing amounts of data can be used to improve existing technologies and develop new ones.
 Al has the potential both to give a serious impetus to growth and productivity, and to drive the green transition.
 In biotechnology, managing complex data can support the production of synthetic life forms, different ways of human enhancement, and transform food value chains.
 In advanced robotics, data can completely transform industrial operations, or bring financial and environmental savings.
-The fusion of Al and quantum computing could revolutionise science.
+The fusion of AI and quantum computing could revolutionise science.
 More data also means faster development of generative AI technologies, which could be used across industries, and towards 2040 could be a peer in human collaboration.
+However, technological advances may bring unquantified potential downsides.
+An extreme risk is of AI 'taking over' and provoking real life catastrophes.
+Innovative technologies could be misused by malign actors.
+Our ability to discern the truth could be further undermined, corroding trust in society and democratic processes.
+New technologies are often energy-intensive, with the digital sector alone responsible for 5-9 % of global electricity use.79